rht-labs/tech-exercise/docs/99-the-rise-of-the-cluster/1-tooling-installation.md

 * Some shared namespaces to install above components
 * RBAC definition for `student` group

-All of them are defined as helm charts in the repository.
+All of them are defined as Helm charts in the repository.
 You can update `values.yaml` files locally if you'd like to change some naming or skip to install some components.

 But before we installing the tooling, we need to talk about the user management.

 ## User Management
 Students do not have cluster-admin privilege.
 We have an OpenShift user group called `student` which has an RBAC definition applied in order to run the exercises successfully.

 You can choose to use your own user management system and create a group called `student` to add the students to it.
 We use IPA for this!
-An IPA helm chart can be found [here](https://github.com/redhat-cop/helm-charts/tree/master/charts/ipa).
+An IPA Helm chart can be found [here](https://github.com/redhat-cop/helm-charts/tree/master/charts/ipa).

 If you'd like to use the same setup, here are the steps: